 Cryptocurrency enthusiasts will be glad to hear that apart from Bitcoin, AirVPN accepts Litecoin, Ripple, Ethereum, Bitcoin Cash and several others.
 When it comes to security and encryption, every AirVPN server also supports OpenVPN over SSH, OpenVPN over SSL and OpenVPN over Tor, with 4096-bit RSA encryption to boot.
 There is no monitoring or logging of your online activities.

-AirVPN is reasonably priced and you can choose from five plans.
+AirVPN is reasonably priced and you can choose from five plans (currently there is also a 30% discount on all plans).
 The 3-day plan offers a short-term way to try the service out, while the 12-month subscription gives you the best value for money.
 The packages available are:

 - [$1.20] 3-days